stasiop/avian/README.md

 # AVIAN
-We are not responsible for anything that may happen if you use avian
+We are not responsible for anything that may happen if you use avian, e.g, autism
 <br>
 please don't sue us
 <br>